 This will populate that information for the items in the order.

-The filters for the Dynamic Content would verify that a value is being passed for the SKU segmentation fields.
+The filters for the Dynamic Content would verify that a value is being passed for the SKU profile fields.
 For example, the product would check for SKU1.
 If SKU1 is empty, then it checks for SKU2 to populate, populating for the applicable item.
 If the value is empty, it wouldn't appear in the message.

 The remaining personalization fields that were created in the previous article are going to be included in the below section.
 Simply copy and paste the fields into the appropriate areas.